chiseanchang0727/Projects/Data_Analysis_project.md

 # A/B Tests Proposal

+Here is some proposal for checking the results we have, and testing even further to understand the underlying reason of users churn.

+## Whether layout design is the problem of low retention
+- For checking the reason of low revenue comes from fewer users knowing how to strengthen system A
+    - Controal group: keep the original setting
+    - Treatment group: increase the visibility by adjust the layout, such as elinimate layout_3

+- If the retention
+    - decrease: strengthen system A is not the reason
+    - same: users strengthen system A is not the reason
+    - increase: strengthen system A is the reason

-## System A strengthen test
+## Whether strengthen system A bring good retention
-- For testing the influence of strengthen on system A:
+- For testing the influence of strengthening system A:
     - Control group: keep the original setting
     - Treatment group: reduce the resource for system A by half

 - If the retention
-    - decrease: system A is important
+    - decrease: system A is important to retention
     - same: system A is nothing to do with retention
     - increase: system A affects the retention negatively

-## System A replacement test
+## Whether the retention relies on the feedback specific from system A
 - For testing whether other system can replace system A if it can bring good feedback:
     - Control group: keep the original setting
     - Treatment group: replace the ability contribution of system A by system B
+        - also adjust the user journey for sytem B

 - If the retention
-    - decrease: system A is special
+    - decrease: system A is special for users to keep playing
-    - same: users chasing good feedback no matter which system is
+    - same: users are chasing good feedback no matter which system is
     - increase: system B may provide better feedback then system A

 # Conclusions

-1. The strengthen in system A is important for users to keep playing.
-2. The strengthen will give good feedback on dungeon playing in return.
+The conlusion here do not cover the A/B test result, just summary the analysis results.

-3. The layout design would be the major problem for users to find out the strengthen part of system A.
+1. The layout design would be the major problem for users to find out the strengthen part of system A.
+2. Users can get good feedback when playing dungeons by strengthening system A.
+3. For understanding the reason of low retention, A/B test is necessary.